RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 In your reference list for **film/movie**:

-- Put the director's name in the Author position (as the author).
-If there is no acknowledged director, list the producer's name.
+- Put the director's name.
+If there is no acknowledged director, put the producer's name.

 - Put the year of release.

-- Place the title in italics and specify the format in square brackets.
+- Place the title of the film/movie in italics, followed by the format of the resource in square brackets, i.e. \[motion picture\].

 In your reference list for **television program**:

+- Put the director's name.
+If there is no acknowledged director, put the producer's name.

-- Put the director or producer's name in the Author position (as the author).
+- Put the year of release.

-- Place the title of the television program in single inverted commas (quotation marks) and specify the format in square brackets.
+- Place the title of the television program in single inverted commas (quotation marks), followed by the format of the resource in square brackets, i.e. \[television program\].

-- If applicable, include the italicised series title after the multimedia format, along with any series and episode numbers if given, e.g. *The business, Insight, Game of thrones* (season 7, episode 6).
+- If applicable, include the italicised series title after the format, along with any series and episode numbers if given, e.g. *The business, Insight, Game of thrones* (season 7, episode 6).

 ##### Rule (film/movie)

-> Director's family name Initial (director) or Producer's family name Initial (producer) (Year) *Title of film: subtitle of film* \[motion picture\], Name of studio or Publisher, Place of production.
+> Director's family name Initial (director) or Producer's family name Initial (producer) (Year of release) Title of film: subtitle of film \[format\], Name of Studio or Publisher, Place of Production.

 ##### Examples